MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 	1. Grant `root` permission to launch the RServe process.
 This is required so that each DeployR grid node can enforce R session process controls.

-	    1. Using your preferred editor, edit the file `/opt/deployr/8.0.0/rserve/rserve.sh` as follows:

-                + On Redhat/CentOS platforms, find the following section:
+	    + On Redhat/CentOS platforms:

-		        daemon --user "apache"
+	       1. Open the file `/opt/deployr/8.0.0/rserve/rserve.sh`.

+	       1. Find the following section `daemon --user "apache"`.

-		    and, change `apache` to `root` as follows:
+	       1. Change `apache` to `root` as follows `daemon --user "root"`.

-		        daemon --user "root"
+	       1. Save this change and close the file in your editor.

-		-   On SLES platforms, find the following section:
+	    + On SLES platforms:

+	       1. Open the file `/opt/deployr/8.0.0/rserve/rserve.sh`.

-		        start_daemon -u r "apache"
+	       1. Find the following section `start_daemon -u r "apache"`.

-		    and, change `apache` to `root` as follows:
+	       1. Change `apache` to `root` as follows `start_daemon -u r "root"`.

-		        start_daemon -u r "root"

-    2. Save this change and close the file in your editor.
+	       1. Save this change and close the file in your editor.

-4. Set group privileges on the DeployR install directory.
+	1. Set group privileges on the DeployR install directory.

                  cd /opt
                  chown -R apache.apache deployr
                  chmod -R g+rwx deployr

-5. Execute the following command to add each user to the `apache` group.
-    **Repeat for each user that will authenticate with the server.**
+	1. Execute the following command to add each user to the `apache` group. **Repeat for each user that will authenticate with the server.**

                  usermod -a -G apache <some-username>

-6. Restart Rserve and any other DeployR-related services:
+	1. Restart Rserve and any other DeployR-related services:

                  cd /home/deployr-user/deployr/8.0.0
                  ./startAll.sh

 ## Enable Server SSL / HTTPS